 Once you are into BMAF the possibilities are endless with National Competitions indoors, outdoors, cross-country, road running.
 Then European and World Championships are all possible - you can do as much as your appetite and time/travel budget will stand!
 Generally these Masters events are structured with 5 year age bands from age 35 so there is plenty opportunity to be competitive.
 Although the standard of performance at the top end is very high there is an inclusive ethos and a Corinthian spirit runs through the Masters - there will be others at and below your level.

-There is a lot of fun to be had at the Masters level, if you are interested the best contacts are probably Steve Oliver or Joy Radford for endurance stuff and Kathryn Miles for track & field.
+There is a lot of fun to be had at the Masters level, if you are interested the best contacts are probably Steve Oliver or Charlie Hoskins for endurance and XC stuff and Kathryn Miles for track & field.